sharpstone/heroku-bouncer/README.md

 ## There be dragons

-There's no tests yet.
 You may encounter bugs.
 Please report them (or fix them in a pull request).

 ## Security Model: A Tale of Three Secrets